-1. A pleading or other document requiring an attorney's signature shall be signed in the following manner if filed electronically: "s/ (attorney name) ."
-The correct format for an attorney signature is as follows:
+1. A pleading or other document requiring an attorney's signature shall be signed personally if submitted in paper format or signed in electronic format with digital signature or /s -----. .
+The correct format for an attorney's signature is:

 s/ E. Cape Able [or electronic signature]